Dhana009/FlowHub/flowhub-core/docs/flows/flow-1-auth/prd.md

 **Error Messages:**
 - Invalid credentials: "Invalid email or password"
-- Account locked: "Too many failed attempts.
-Please try again after 15 minutes."
+- Account locked: "Account is locked due to too many failed login attempts.
+Please try again later."
 - Network error: "Connection failed.
 Please check your internet and try again."
 - OTP expired: "OTP has expired.
 Please request a new one."
 - Invalid OTP: "Invalid OTP.
 Please try again."
+- Duplicate email (signup): "This email is already registered."
+- Same password (password reset): "New password must be different from your current password"
+- Token expired/invalid: User is automatically redirected to login page
+- Session expired (multi-tab): User is automatically redirected to login page with message "Your session has expired.
+Please log in again."

 **OTP Rate Limiting:**
 - Maximum 3 OTP requests per email per 15 minutes